Sigmoid Gating is More Sample Efficient than Softmax Gating in Mixture of Experts

-\textbf{Practical implications.} Our theoretical findings support the following conclusions, which have considerable practical relevance. \begin{itemize} \item \textbf{(I.1) The sigmoid gate is more sample efficient than the softmax gate for expert estimation.} It can seen from Table~\ref{table:expert_rates} that while the expert estimation rates obtained when using the sigmoid gate match those attained when using the softmax gate under the Regime 1, the former are totally faster than the latter under the Regime 2.
-As a consequence, we can claim that the sigmoid gate is more sample efficient than the softmax gate from the perspective of the expert estimation problem.

-\item \textbf{(I.2) The sigmoid gate is compatible with a broader class of experts than the softmax gate.} It follows from the expert characterization for Regime 1 (resp.
-Regime 2) in Definition~\ref{def:over_general_conditions} (resp.
-Definition~\ref{def:exact_general_conditions}) that formulating expert functions as feed-forward networks \cite{vaswani2017attention} with commonly used activation functions such as $\relu$ and $\gelu$ or even a polynomial activation will lead to faster expert estimation rates, and thus, require a smaller sample size to reach the same tolerance of estimating experts compared to the softmax gate. \end{itemize}
+\textbf{(C.1) Convergence rate for the regression function.} We demonstrate in Theorem~\ref{theorem:over_regression} that the regression estimation $f_{\widehat{G}_n}$ converges to its true counterpart $f_{G_*}$ at the rate of order $\mathcal{O}_P(n^{-1/2})$, which is parametric on the sample size $n$.
+This regression estimation rate is then utilized for determining the expert estimation rates.

+\textbf{(C.2) Expert estimation rates under the Regime 1.} Under the first regime, we first establish a condition called \emph{strong identifiability} to characterize which types of experts would yield polynomial estimation rates.
+In particular, we find out that the rates for estimating experts formulated as feed-forward networks with popular activation functions such as $\relu$ and $\gelu$ are of polynomial orders.
+By contrast, those for polynomial experts and input-indepedent experts are slower than any polynomial rates and could be of order $\mathcal{O}_P(1/\log(n)$.
+Such expert convergence behavior is similar to that when using the softmax gating.

+\textbf{(C.3) Expert estimation rates under the Regime 2.} Under the second regime, the regression estimation $f_{\widehat{G}_n}$ converge to a function taking the form of a sigmoid gating MoE which is different from $f_{G_*}$.
+From our derived \emph{weak identifiability} condition, it follows that estimation rates for feed-forward expert networks with $\relu$ or $\gelu$ activation and polynomial experts are of orders $O_P(n^{-1/2})$, which are substantially faster than those when using the softmax gating (see also Table~\ref{table:expert_rates}).
+Therefore, it follows that the sigmoid gating is more sample efficient than the softmax gating.

 \textbf{Outline.} The rest of the paper is organized as follows.
 In Section~\ref{sec:regresstion_estimation}, we introduce some mild assumptions on the parameters, and then determine estimation rates for the regression function.
-We establish convergence rates for expert estimation under both Regime 1 and the Regime 2 in Section~\ref{sec:over_specified}.
-We highlight some limitations and provide a discussion on future directions in Section~\ref{sec:conclusion}.
-Full proofs of the results and the details of experiments in Figure~\ref{fig:emp_rates} are deferred to the Appendices.
+Next, we establish convergence rates for expert estimation under both Regime 1 and the Regime 2 in Section~\ref{sec:over_specified}.
+Then, we conduct some experiments to empirically justify our theory in Section~\ref{sec:experiments}.
+Finally, we provide a discussion on the practical implications, limitations and future directions of our work in Section~\ref{sec:conclusion}.
+Full proofs of the results and additional experiments are deferred to the Appendices.